bagdyangg/ACORD/replit.md

 ## Overview

 ACORD is a production-ready WhatsApp-integrated lunch ordering system designed for office environments.
 The system features an image-only menu selection interface optimized for mobile WhatsApp workflow, comprehensive order management, and real-time analytics.
-The application is currently in version 1.1 (ACORD-v1.1-stable) and has been validated with 27 users, 5 dishes, and 11+ confirmed orders.
+The application is currently in version 1.2.3 (ACORD-v1.2.3-stable) and has been validated with extensive testing including cache optimization, file management, login tracking, and comprehensive system stability verification.

 ## System Architecture